Officials around the country using drones to promote social distancing

 DAYTONA BEACH, Fla. -- Kim Andrade was just walking along Daytona beach when a drone came buzzing by.
 It caught her attention, and she even went ahead and snapped a few photos.

-What she did not expect to learn, however, is that the drone has a voice.
+What she did not expect to learn, however, is that the drone can "talk."

 “This is the Volusia Sheriff’s office, please adhere to social distancing guidelines,” said a voice piping out of the unit’s onboard speaker.